postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 The entry point of the compile-time API is the <xref:Caravela.Framework.Aspects.meta> static class.
 The name of this class is intentionally lower case to convey the sentiment that it is something unusual and gives access to some kind of magic.
 The <xref:Caravela.Framework.Aspects.meta> class is the entry point to the meta model and the members of this class can be invoked only in the context of a template.

-The <xref:Caravela.Framework.Aspects.meta> exposes to the following members:
+The <xref:Caravela.Framework.Aspects.meta> static class exposes to the following members:

 - <xref:Caravela.Framework.Aspects.meta.Proceed?text=meta.Proceed> invokes the method or accessor being intercepted &mdash; it can be the next aspect or the source implementation.
 - <xref:Caravela.Framework.Aspects.meta.Target?text=meta.Target> gives access to the declaration to which the template is applied.